Mahesh-MSFT/-mahesh-msft.github.io/_drafts/vwanvhub.md

 ### Create Database Server VNet and VM

 Follow the same steps as followed in creating Web Sever VNet and VM.
-Change the configuration values as appropriate.
+Change the configuration values as appropriate for Database VNet and VM.

 ### Create Network Peering between Hub VNet and Database Server VNet